 Your child's experiences on the Center's playground are an important part of our program and his/her development.
 We view the playground as an extension of the activity room.
 It combines opportunities for exploration, creativity, and play.
 Children are required to be outside each day.
 Please send children dressed appropriately for outside play.
+This may include but not limited to hats, gloves, heavy coat, sunscreen, and appropriate shoes.
 Due to staffing demands, we are unable to allow children to stay inside while their group is outside.
 If your child is too ill to participate in the daily schedule of activities, which includes outdoor play, he/she should remain at home.
 Our centers do follow the US Marine Corps Flag Condition Chart that is outlined in the Adverse Weather Condition section.
 The staff and center directors will determine the appropriate amount of time allowed outside during periods of extreme or inclement weather conditions.
 Outdoor play keeps children physically healthy and mentally well.
 By playing outdoors, children will: clear nasal passages (which prevents colds); release pent-up energy; develop gross motor skills; discover different sounds and smells, etc.

-Photographing, Videoing or Audio recording Children or Staff:
+Photographing, Videoing or Audio recording Children or Staff and Personal phone calls: